A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Enjoy Lake Kawaguchiko in Every Season!

 This was our list of must-visit spots in Lake Kawaguchiko and how to enjoy them.
 There are many things to do near Mt.
-Fuji from appreciating the natural landscapes and fine arts to enjoying the local foods and thrilling attractions, all while being in a convenient to access location from Tokyo.
+Fuji, from appreciating the scenery and fine arts to enjoying the local food and thrilling attractions.

 There are still many more sights and charms to see in the Fuji Five Lakes area, including the nearby Lake Yamanakako and Lake Saiko.
-Take your time to truly take in the area together with the seasonal scenery.
+Take your time to truly take in the seasonal scenery of this area.

 FAQ